 *Vitamin K deficiency is rare in the United States.
 Typically, those afflicted with a deficiency are unable to properly absorb the *vitamin K made naturally in the intestinal tract.
 People who have severe gastrointestinal disorders, such as gallbladder disease, cystic fibrosis, celiac or Crohn’s disease are unable to properly absorb *vitamin K, so they are more susceptible to being deficient. *Vitamin K supplements are useful for these medical conditions.

 Those who take antibiotics for an extended period of time can also experience a lack of *vitamin K. According to the NLM.
 Antibiotics kill the bacteria that create *vitamin K.

 Deficiency can cause excessive bleeding, which may start from the nose or gums.
 Other symptoms can include easy bruising, blood in urine and stools.
-Those experiencing a lack of *vitamin K may be instructed by their health care professional to take a supplement.

 The recommended daily allowance (RDA) for *vitamin K varies depending on age, gender, weight and several other factors.
 However, the suggested RDA is typically 70 to 90 micrograms (mcg) for adults, according to the NLM.
 The National Health Service of the UK (NHS) states that, every day, adults need approximately 0.001 milligrams (mg) — or 1 mcg — of *vitamin K for every kilogram (2.20 lbs.) of body weight.
 So, a person who weighs 150 lbs.
 (68 kg) should get 68 mcg of *vitamin K a day.